| | |

 Sustainable Practices for Housing

 The housing sector contributes to over 30% of greenhouse gas emissions and consumes over 40% of energy.
-Traditionally, stone and mud houses were constructed using local materials which also addressed reduced energy use and disaster risk reduction.
-However, cities nowadays are turning a blind eye towards these practices.
+Traditionally, stone and mud houses were constructed using local materials that addressed reduced energy use and disaster risk reduction.
+However, cities nowadays are turning a blind eye to these practices.

 Part 3: India’s sustainable housing practices is now online – don’t miss all these great tips for a more sustainable approach to water consumption